Karthikeya-Akhandam/codetodocx/README.md

-# CodeTodox
+# codetodocx

-A smart Go package that exports your code to Microsoft Word documents.
-CodeTodox automatically detects if you're in a git repository and exports only changed files, or exports the entire project if it's not a git repository.
+A smart Go package that exports your code to Microsoft Word documents. codetodocx automatically detects if you're in a git repository and exports only changed files, or exports the entire project if it's not a git repository.

 ## Features